 Other Miscellaneous Antigens

 Vitellogenesis and Fertility Enzymes: Disrupting reproductive processes like vitellogenesis offers a viable strategy to manage tick infestations, especially in Rhipicephalus microplus.
-Three key enzymes involved in this pathway have been identified: aspartic peptidase, Boophilus yolk cathepsin (BYC), and a cathepsin L-like cysteine endopeptidase responsible for vitellogenin degradation (VTDCE) (Logullo et al., 1998; Sorgine et al., 2000).
+Three key enzymes involved in this pathway have been identified: aspartic peptidase, Boophilus yolk cathepsin (BYC), and a cathepsin L-like cysteine endopeptidase responsible for vitellogenin degradation (VTDCE), (Logullo et al., 1998; Sorgine et al., 2000).
 Immunizing cattle with BYC and VTDCE antigens resulted in a 50% decrease in the number of semi-engorged female ticks and an increase in body weight among vaccinated animals.
 However, the effectiveness of the individual antigens remained relatively modest (Parizi et al., 2011; Seixas et al., 2008).

 Glutathione S-Transferases (GSTs): GSTs are important detoxification enzymes that help neutralize metabolic by-products and harmful substances (Zhan et al., 2005).
 When the GST from Haemaphysalis longicornis was tested in cattle to assess its protective effect against Rhipicephalus microplus infestations, it led to a 50% reduction in tick numbers (Parizi et al., 2011).